-Due to the Covid-19 pandemic and the steps taken to mitigate the impact, these are challenging times for people in Lower Hutt.
+The COVID-19 pandemic and the steps taken to mitigate the impact, have created challenging times for people in Lower Hutt.
 Hutt City Council is doing all it can to alleviate financial pressures on people, including creating the Community Resilience Fund.

 What we fund

 Some examples of initiatives that we can fund are: